lgmorand/hackaton-intelligent-app/docs/workshop.md

 > To focus on the main purpose of the lab, we encourage the usage of devcontainers/codespace as they abstract the dev environment configuration, and avoid potential local dependencies conflict.
 >
-> You could decide to run everything without relying on a devcontainer : To do so, make sure you install all the prerequisites detailed below.
+> You could decide to run everything without relying on a devcontainer.
+To do so, make sure you install all the prerequisites detailed below in the chapter "local development".

 </div>